geonetwork/geonetwork-ui/webcomponents/README.md

 They are Angular components as well, but with a slightly different build system.

-To build a specific webcomponent, run e.g. `npm run build -- --project=search-wc`.
+To build a specific webcomponent, run e.g. `npm run build -- --project=gn-search-input`.

 All web components are prefixed with `gn-`.